 The only difference is, unlike OSB, plywood is not as susceptible to moisture accumulation and rot.

-As previously mentioned, this was the main type of roof sheathing used in homes during the 20th century.
+As previously mentioned, this was the main type of roof sheathing installed in homes during the 20th century.

 They were used in conjunction with shingles and wood shakes.